 - A mobile product that integrates the above into a simple and delightful user experience.

-Success would enable everyone to save money, save time and save the planet, and pave the way for an economic and social transformation.
+Success will enable everyone to save money, save time and save the planet, and pave the way for an economic and social transformation.